 Once you have blanched almond flour, you can check out this tutorial on making marzipan.

-To make the cake, whip your eggs and sugar together in the bowl of a stand mixer.
-Whip until the mixture is frothy and almost white (about 5 minutes).
+Whip your eggs and sugar together until frothy and almost white (about 5 minutes).

-To assemble your cake, cut your cooled cake in half.
-Spread your jam on the first layer until it’s about 1/2″ from the edge of the cake.
+Cut the cooled cake in half.
+Spread your jam on the first layer until it's about ½" from the edge of the cake.

-Cover with the second layer of cake and use the remaining whipped cream to frost the top and sides of the cake.
+Cover with the second layer of cake and use the remaining whipped cream to frost the top and sides.

 Gently drape the marzipan over the cake using one hand to gently pull the marzipan away from the cake and the other to smooth it down the side.
 Trim away any excess marzipan.

-Decorate the top of the cake marzipan flowers or fresh fruit.
+Decorate with marzipan flowers, fresh flowers or fruit.

 Expert tips